oneapi-src/oneAPI-tab/image/README.rst

 In addition to domain-specific functionality, the Image SIG may also discuss overall design features like the execution model, memory model, or error handling.
-At times, the open source oneIPL Interfaces project, which implements the oneIPL specification, may also be discussed.
+At times, the open source oneIPL Interfaces project, which implements the oneIPL specification may also be discussed.

 Purpose of the Group
 ====================

 The Image Special Interest Group (Image SIG) is committed to the collaborative development, understanding, and promotion of the open standard oneIPL.
-We aim to build a comprehensive image processing library that will set a new standard for image processing in the oneAPI ecosystem.
+We aim to build a comprehensive image-processing library to set a new standard for image processing in the oneAPI ecosystem.

 1. Collaborate: Gather key industry stakeholders to contribute to the oneIPL standard.
 Engineers and software developers from across the industry will share insights, knowledge, and resources to collaboratively shape the future of the